tryterra/TerraiOS/README.md

 This library will use "Near Field Communication Tag Reading" capability.
 Add this to your capabilities and add `Privacy-NFC Scan Usage Description` as a key to your project's `Info.plist`.

+To use a custom message, add a String field `Terra - NFC Scan Request Message` to your `Info.plist`

 ### Background Delivery

 The framework automatically assumes you want to use Background Delivery if you initialise a connection for Apple Health.